defold/doc/docs/en/tutorials/snake.md

 ![snake sprites](images/snake/snake.png)

 Defold provides a built in *Tilemap* component that you will use to create the playfield.
-A tilemap allow you to set and read individual tiles, which suits this game perfectly.
-A tilemap will fetch its graphics from a *Tilesource* so you need to create one:
+A tilemap allows you to set and read individual tiles, which suits this game perfectly.
+Since tilemaps fetch their graphics from a *Tilesource* so you need to create one:

 <kbd>Right click</kbd> the *main* folder and select <kbd>New ▸ Tile Source</kbd>.
 Name the new file "snake.tilesource".

+Set the *Image* property to the graphics file you just imported.

 The *Width* and *Height* properties should be kept at 16.
 This will split the 32⨉32 pixel image into 4 tiles, numbered 1–4.